Powered by SchoolDash

 This school is a member of Nova Education Trust.
 (Other schools in this trust include The Suthers School, Toot Hill School, The Garibaldi School, Nottingham Free School and Meden School.)

-Particular strengths include Sixth form, Representation, Destinations and Progress.
-Relative weaknesses include Admissions.
+Particular strengths include Representation, Destinations, Attendance and Attainment.
+Relative weaknesses include Admissions and Finances.

 The school's overall score (out of 100) is given below.
 Coloured segments show the contributions of each indicator, explained in more detail below.
 Hover over the segments for details.
 Personalise the score by clicking on the button to set your own priorities.